tobiasbriones/blog/philosophy/why-i-work-with-6-month-years/index.md

 just cheap workarounds to bypass the actual problems.
 Impurities lead to cheap poorly-defined systems that eventually must die when you can't hold the monolith anymore.

-Just imagine that coupling OOP has, but I didn't even talk about inheritance yet!!!.

 Now can you see why FP/recursion/homogeneity/pureness/math is infinitely scalable, we don't see stupid fuzzywords or marketing in the factorial